Japan election: Ruling party loses majority, says NHK – DW – 10/27/2024

 Snap election follows slush fund scandal

-Ishiba called the snap election after the former defense minister was narrowly selected to lead the LDP in September.
+Ishiba, a former defense minister, called the snap election after he was narrowly selected to lead the LDP in September.

 Former Prime Minister Fumio Kishida stood down in August, after his government was rocked by a number of scandals.